FASLADODO/bpd/README.md

-This is the source code guide for the experimental result in:
+This is the source code guide for the experimental results in:

-A BINARY PAIR-BASED VIDEO DESCRIPTOR FOR ACTION RECOGNITION http://ieeexplore.ieee.org/document/7533148/
+A BINARY PAIR-BASED VIDEO DESCRIPTOR FOR ACTION RECOGNITION

+http://ieeexplore.ieee.org/document/7533148/

 It is publicly available without restrictions.
 If the code provided here